You’re probably OVERPAYING for Freight

 Many companies don’t have exposure to a broad enough range of providers, and the mix of providers used might not be well-matched, especially to businesses with more specialised needs.

 Gaps between contractual service standards and actual delivery tend to appear and widen over time and that can turn a good deal into a bad one.

 Are You Getting Maximum Value from your Freight Contracts?

-In short, obtaining maximum value from freight contracts is not especially easy.
+Obtaining maximum value from freight contracts isn’t easy.
 If you don’t have experienced logistics specialists involved in your negotiations, you might not feel confident that your contracts are serving you as well as they should.

 Freight Contract Negotiation: We’ll Help You Get it Right

-The principles of freight contract negotiation are straightforward enough.
-It’s simply a case of:
+The principles of freight contract negotiation are fairly straightforward.